 Roast the asparagus:

-- Preheat the oven to 425°F. Snap off the tougher ends of the asparagus by gently bending the asparagus near the bottom.
+- Preheat the oven to 425ยฐF.
+Snap off the tougher ends of the asparagus by gently bending the asparagus near the bottom.
 The stalk will break where the tender and tougher parts meet.
 Discard the ends.

 - Place the asparagus on a baking sheet, drizzle with olive oil, and sprinkle with kosher salt, sumac and Aleppo pepper, and then toss to coat the asparagus completely.
 (Line the baking sheet with a silicone mat or parchment paper to make cleanup easy.)

 - Roast the asparagus 15 to 20 minutes, until just tender.
-Cut into 1 ½-inch pieces.
+Cut into 1 ยฝ-inch pieces.

 Sweet Potato Spaghetti:

 - Heat the oil in a large skillet over medium-high flame.
 Add the spiralized sweet potatoes and toss to coat with oil.
 Sprinkle with salt and pepper.
 Using 2 large wooden spoons, toss and turn (like a stir-fry) the potatoes until they are just tender, 10 to 15 minutes.
-Stir in the goat cheese sauce.
-Transfer to a serving bowl or individual bowls.
-Top with the roasted asparagus and garnish with toasted hazelnuts.
-Serve immediately.

 Notes